Joseph James DeAngelo: Counseling service (January 6, 1978)

 A man claiming to be the East Area Rapist called the Contact Counseling Service and said, "I have a problem.
 I need help because I don't want to do this anymore."
 After a short conversation, the caller said, "I believe you are tracing this call" and hung up.

 Later calls (1982–1991)

-In October 1982, a previous victim received a call at her place of work—a Denny's restaurant—during which the rapist threatened to rape her again.
-According to Contra Costa County investigator Paul Holes, the rapist must have chanced to patronize the restaurant and recognized his victim there.
+In October 1982, a previous victim received a call at her place of work—a Denny's restaurant—during which the caller threatened to rape her again.
+According to Contra Costa County investigator Paul Holes, the caller must have chanced to patronize the restaurant and recognized his victim there.

 In 1991, a previous victim received a phone call from the perpetrator and spoke with him for one minute.
 She could hear a woman and children in the background, leading to speculation that he had a family.

 Final call (2001)

-On April 6, 2001, one day after an article in The Sacramento Bee linked the Original Night Stalker and the East Area Rapist, a victim of the rapist received a call from him.
+On April 6, 2001, one day after The Sacramento Bee linked the Original Night Stalker and the East Area Rapist, a victim of the rapist received a call from him.
 He asked, "Remember when we played?"